sias-uva/mo-tndp/README.md

-# mo-tndp
+⚠️ Very much Work-in-progress ⚠️
-Multi-Objective Environments for the Transport Network Design Problem
+# Multi-Objective Transport Network Design Problem
+A Gymnasium environment to design public transport networks, by satisfying the OD-flows of multiple socio-economic groups (objectives).